 But what about CVs and resumes?
-Aren’t organizations supposed to judge and hire you on the basis of your career history and qualifications?
+Aren’t organizations supposed to judge and hire candidates on the basis of their career history and qualifications?

 Yes and no!
-Yes to the fact that recruiters do judge you on the basis of your resume but the screening process doesn’t end here.
+Yes to the fact that recruiters do assess candidates on the basis of their resume but the screening process doesn’t end here.

 Consider this!
 The applicant has mentioned all top-tier qualities and skills in their CV but are they really adept with those qualities?
 Can you trust them based on a piece of paper?

 No right!
-But if you conduct an assessment for the applicant you can be 100% sure that they have the required skills and can be a good fit for your job role.
+But if you conduct an employment skills assessment for the applicant you can be 100% sure that they have the required skills and can be a good fit for your job role.

-And with the availability of such a wide library of assessment tools, you get a 360-degree profile of the candidate using these tests.
+And with the availability of such a wide library of assessment tools, you get a 360-degree profile of the candidate using these employee skills assessments.

 The stats and figures confirm the same story: